CumulusNetworks/docs/content/cumulus-linux-53/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 For each egress queue, you can either define the mode as `dwrr` or `strict`.
 In `dwrr` mode, you must define a bandwidth percent value between 1 and 100.
 If you do not specify a value for an egress queue, Cumulus Linux assigns a DWRR weight of 0 (no egress scheduling), which indicates `strict` priority mode and always processes ahead of other queues.
 The combined total of values you assign to `bw_percent` must be less than or equal to 100.

-The following example custimizes the default egress schedule that applies to all ports.
-The commands change the bandwidth allocation for egress queues 0, 1, 5, and 7 to 0, bandwidth allocation for egress queues 2 and 6 to 30 percent and bandwidth allocation for egress queues 3 and 4 to 20 percent.
+The following example custimizes the default egress scheduler that applies to all ports.
+The commands change the bandwidth allocation for egress queues 0, 1, 5, and 7 to strict, bandwidth allocation for egress queues 2 and 6 to 30 percent and bandwidth allocation for egress queues 3 and 4 to 20 percent.

 {{% notice note %}}
 `strict` mode does not define a maximum bandwidth allocation.
 This can lead to starvation of other queues.